SirKentTheGr/ForcePOINT/Day1.md

     3305	160		15		20	(Enterprise)
     6205	240		22		22	(Enterprise)

-Testing at NSS Labs:???
-  NGFW 3301 throughput
-  Data Sheet = ???
-  Enterprise Perimeter Protocol Mix???
-  Third variable ??? = ???
-  (I wasn't able to grab this data in time)

-**	Vacabulary:
+#### **	Vocabulary:
-NGFW VIRTUAL APPLIANCE = 	NGFW engine installed on a virtualization platform = 	AWS, AZURE, VMWARE, Microsoft Hyper-V, KVM NGFW VIRTUAL CONTEXT = 		Split physical appliance into logical NGFWs =		physical machine with multiple interfaces
+- NGFW VIRTUAL APPLIANCE = 	NGFW engine installed on a virtualization platform = 	AWS, AZURE, VMWARE, Microsoft Hyper-V, KVM
+- NGFW VIRTUAL CONTEXT = 		Split physical appliance into logical NGFWs =		physical machine with multiple interfaces

-NGFW Requirements:
+#### NGFW Requirements:
   Interfaces:
     1 or More certified network interfaces for the Firewal/VPN role 2 or more certified network interfaces for IPS and IDS configuration